vsilva472/jquery-ensure-max-length/README.md

     </script>
  ```
  ### Adding css classes
-jQuery Ensure Max Length allow you to add css class to customize counter.
+jQuery Ensure Max Length allow you to add css classes to customize counter element.
 The classes must be inserted as string separate by a space.
  ```
     /**
      * Add css classes